cwi-dis/objective-metrics-grand-challenge/README.md

     docker build -t grandchallenge .

-After that the built container is available under the tag `grandchallenge:latest`.
+After that, the built container is available under the tag `grandchallenge:latest`.
+The container can also be built and tagged by calling the script `build.sh`:

+    bash build.sh

 ### Building the base image